jwilk/demoostrap/README.rst

    http://packages.debian.org/unstable/debootstrap

 **demoostrap** is a crazy debootstrap variant that works offline.
-Instead of downloading package from a mirror, it re-uses packages from the host system.
+Instead of downloading packages from a mirror, it re-uses packages from the host system.

 Dependencies